nickolashkraus/nickolaskraus-io/site/content/posts/my-vim-configuration-2018.md

 #### Overview

-If you use an IDE, you are accustom to having syntax errors displayed out of the box.
+If you use an IDE, you are accustomed to having syntax errors displayed out of the box.
 This obfuscation removes the need for understanding how language checkers work.
 Syntastic disambiguates this process.
 It runs files through external syntax checkers and displays any resulting errors to the user.